SMALL PHONE

 The rear cylinder fires after 315 degrees from rotation, the front cylinder then fires after another 405 degrees of rotation (an engine rotates a total of 720 degrees in the full 4 cycles.
 The result is a unique asymmetrical potato-potato sound.

-2. 1936 EL Motorcycle
+2. 1936 EL MOTORCYCLE

 The 1936 Harley-Davidson EL was a true game-changer in styling and performance when it debuted.